-If you become incapacitated who will make your medical decisions?
-A health care proxy allows you to appoint someone ...Read more
+If you become incapacitated, who will make your medical decisions?
+A health care proxy allows you to appoint someone else to...Read more

 Be Cautious of Generic Health Care Proxy Forms